bearloga/MLPUGS/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Updated DESCRIPTION:
+    - Switched to writing 'Multi-Label' in Title.
+    - Added the initialism (CC's) after 'classifier chains' in Description
+    - Single-quoted 'C50' and 'randomForest' suggestions in Description

+### Previous resubmission
+Previously, I have:

 * Corrected the LICENSE file to comply with the [MIT template](https://www.r-project.org/Licenses/MIT)